Burano Itinerary from Murano Venice

 The journey time is around 1hr 45mins and tickets typically cost €14 for the one way journey.
 Some routes require a quick change in Verona, which is very easy.

-For checking timetables and purchasing train tickets we always use Trip.com rather than Italian rail sites, as we find it easier to see what we're booking without the language barrier.
+For checking timetables and purchasing train tickets we always use Trip.com or the Trainline rather than Italian rail sites, as we find it easier to see what we're booking without the language barrier.

 If travelling from Venice, the easiest places around Lake Garda to stay are either Peschiera Del Garda, Desenzano Del Garda or Sirmione.